2021HUMMM/adpro-module9-subscriber/README.md

 - **`localhost`**: This refers to the **host address** where the message broker is running. `localhost` means it's running on the same machine.
 - **`5672`**: This is the **port number** used by RabbitMQ (or any AMQP broker) to accept connections using the AMQP protocol.

-So, `guest:guest@localhost:5672` is a way of connecting to RabbitMQ using the default `guest` user over the default AMQP port on your local machine.
+So, `guest:guest@localhost:5672` is a way of connecting to RabbitMQ using the default `guest` user over the default AMQP port on our local machine.